myrestop/myflow-user-guide/README.md

 The example usage in the plugin description page, `[]` means an optional parameter, `|` means or,  `{}` means a parameter need user input, and all the cases are based on the default keyword.

-In searching action, `?` means math one any character, `*` means match any number of characters.
+In searching action, `?` means match one any character, `*` means match any number of characters.

 ### Hotkey Tips